Russia's war on Ukraine latest news: Moscow orders Kherson retreat | Law-Order

 * Moscow ordered its troops on Wednesday to withdraw from the entire Russian-held pocket on the west bank of the Dnipro River, including Kherson city, the only regional capital Russia had captured in nine months of war. * A senior adviser to Ukraine's president said Russia wanted to turn Kherson into a "city of death", and accused Moscow of mining everything from apartments to sewers and planning to shell the southern Ukrainian city from the other side of the River Dnipro.

+NATO Secretary General Jens Stoltenberg said Russia was coming under heavy pressure in Ukraine after Moscow ordered the withdrawal of its troops from the southern city of Kherson.
+DIPLOMACY

-DIPLOMACY * Russian President Vladimir Putin will not attend a gathering of leaders from the Group of 20 (G20) nations in person next week but may join virtually, officials from Russia and the host country Indonesia said.
+* Russian President Vladimir Putin will not attend a gathering of leaders from the Group of 20 (G20) nations in person next week but may join virtually, officials from Russia and the host country Indonesia said. * Russia will announce a number of initiatives related to gas cooperation with Turkey and grain exports at the G20 gathering, its foreign ministry said.

 "This is a validation of Ukraine’s military strategy and the approach taken by its senior leadership.
 They are succeeding and the Russians know it," tweeted Mick Ryan, a retired Australian general.
 "Now is NOT the time to force Ukraine into negotiations."
 (Compiled by Andrew Heavens)